waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/0-requirements.md

 Replace this text with an explanation of what you will need to consider moving forward and how the project will be impacted by this implication.

-Moving forward I will need to ensure my design appeals to the end-users by contantky getting feedback from my end-user, I also need to ensure I follow conventions and that I correctly use colour, font and positioning.
+Moving forward I will need to ensure my design appeals to the end-users by constantly getting feedback from my end-user, I also need to ensure I follow conventions and that I correctly use colour, font and positioning.